orchestron-orchestrator/sorespo/tutorial.md

 </data>
 ```

-We send this configuration, in the same way as above:
+We send this configuration to Orchestron in the same way as we did above:

 ```
 FILE="netinfra-add-lju.xml" make -C test/quicklab-srl send-config
 ```

-The topology now has four core router.
+The topology now has four core routers.
 We can check this by logging in to the new router:
 ```
 make -C test/quicklab-srl cli-lju-core-1
 ```
 And running the following command:
 ```
 / show network-instance default protocols bgp neighbor
 ```
 The resulting output shows that iBGP sessions with the other 3 core routers have been established:
 ```